dondenoncourt/too_many_monitors/article.markdown

 The Kindle reader on my Kindle Fire 10 and iPad automatically switches to a  two pages display when I switch to landscape.
 Why?
 Because the designers at Amazon and Apple know it's easier to read when line lengths are a comprehensible 65-95 characters.

 Still skeptical?
-Consider shop and industry standard for statement length limits for code.
+Consider shop and industry standard for statement length limits in code.
 Typically the limit is around 80 characters.
 Those limits are for comprehension.
 If you agree that 80 characters is a reasonable limit, why would you need a monitor that supports line widths that would show short stories in a single line?

 Code analyzers (like Rubocop, for Ruby; or eslint, for JavaScript) check not only widths but also height.
 JavaScript length limits are around 100-500 lines but Ruby constraints are often only 10-30 lines per method with total file length of 150-250.
 These coding constraints evolved because we've learned too deep and too wide is too much [to comprehend].